MorillonLab/ShinyCereus/README.md

 **clinvar_20210828_gencode_chromosomes.vcf.gz**
 **clinvar_20210828_gencode_chromosomes.vcf.gz.tbi**

--   The data file containing the counts of CCLE & Gtex for each contig (1st column : the contig's tag) :
+-   The data file containing the counts of CCLE & Gtex for each contig :

 **reads_counts_cancer_Gtex.fst**

--   The quantiles file containing the tags as 1st column and the quantiles of CCLE and Gtex (column pattern : "all_XXperct_CCLE" / "all_XXperct_Gtex") :
+-   The quantiles file containing the quantiles of CCLE and Gtex :

 **cancer_normal_quantiles.fst**